Maresme

-Maresme (/ca/) is a comarca (county) in the Barcelona region in Catalonia, located along the Mediterranean coast, between the comarques of Barcelonès (at the Southwest) and Selva (at the Northeast), and also bordering with Vallès Oriental (at the west).
+Maresme (/ca/) is a comarca (county) in the Barcelona region in Catalonia.
+It extends from Montgat in the southwest to the Tordera River in the northeast, between the Mediterranean Sea and the Catalan Coastal Range.

+The Maresme has an area of approximately 399 km² and about 50 km of coastline, consists of 30 municipalities.
 Its capital and largest city is Mataró (pop.
 119,035 in 2007).

+The comarca was established as an administrative unit in 1937, following the 1936 territorial division of Catalonia, and its 30 municipalities were ratified in 1987.

+As of 1 January 2025, Maresme had 477,375 inhabitants, of whom 66,641 were foreign nationals, representing 13.96% of the population.

 Geography

 Maresme occupies a long and narrow area between the Mediterranean Sea and the hills of Serralada Litoral (Catalonia's coastal mountains), and specifically Montnegre's and Corredor's hills in the northern half and Sant Mateu's hills in the southern half.
 This particular shape has conditioned both the geography and the history of this comarca.
 Probably the main distinct elements of its geography are the characteristic rieres (torrents).
 These short, intermittent streams, which cross the comarca transversally about every hundred meters, produce powerful and dangerous floods when it rains.